-In still another aspect of the invention, in a computer system in which the content is displayed in response to an instruction that is provided from a source external to the 50 computer system and the system for monitoring (e.g., an instruction provided by a user of the computer system), the beginning and end of a display of the content can be ascertained so that monitoring of the display of content by the computer system can begin at the beginning of the 55 content display and end at the end of the content display.
+In still another aspect of the invention, in a computer system in which the content is displayed in response to an computer system and the system for monitoring (e.g., an instruction provided by a user of the computer system), the beginning and end of a display of the content can be ascertained so that monitoring of the display of content by the computer system can begin at the beginning of the content 60 display and end at the end of the content display.
 The monitoring can occur in accordance with other aspects of the invention described herein.
 The monitoring can also determine the duration of the display of the content.
-Since the occurrence of monitoring according to this aspect of the 60 invention is coincident with the display of the content to be monitored, the monitoring expends processing capability of the computer system only when necessary, while simultaneously assuring that monitoring occurs at all times that the content is displayed.
-65 content display site for display at the content display site, a mechanism for monitoring the display of the content can be transferred from the content provider site to the content display site in response to (e.g., together with) the transfer of content from the content provider site.
+Since the occurrence of monitoring according to this aspect of the 65 invention is coincident with the display of the content to be monitored, the monitoring expends processing capability of the computer system only when necessary, while simultaneously assuring that monitoring occurs at all times that the content is displayed.

+In yet another aspect of the invention, where content is provided by a content provider site over a network to a content display site for display at the content display site, a mechanism for monitoring the display of the content can be transferred from the content provider site to the content display site in response to (e.g., together with) the transfer of content from the content provider site.
 The monitoring can occur in accordance with other aspects of the invention described herein.
 Monitoring information obtained regarding the display of the content at the content display site can be transferred to a remote site that is part of the network.
-The 10 remote site can, but need not necessarily be, the content provider site from which the content was transferred to the content display site.
-Where the remote site is such content provider site, the monitoring information can then, in turn, be transferred from the content provider site to a second ${15}$ remote site.
+The remote site can, but need not necessarily be, the content provider site from which the content was transferred to the content display site.
+Where the remote site is such content provider site, the monitoring information can then, in turn, be transferred from the content provider site to a second remote site.
 Further, where the remote site is such content provider site, the monitoring information can be transferred from the content display site to the content provider site via a communication means that is different from the communication means used to transfer the content from the content provider site to the content display site, a feature that can be useful, for example, when the network is the World Wide Web.
 This aspect of the invention provides a heretofore unavailable monitoring capability for obtaining information about how content is displayed on a network such as the World Wide Web.
 In particular, it has not previously been possible to monitor content transferred from a content provider site on the World Wide Web once the content has been transferred to a content display site.